 College student rules, see 106 C.M.R.§§362.400 through 362.420

-Note: If you are attending college less than half-time (for example, one class per semester), you do not need to meet the student rules to get SNAP benefits.
+If you are attending college less than half-time (for example, one class per semester), you do not need to meet the student rules to get SNAP benefits.
 106 C.M.R.§362.400(A).
 However, if you are exempt, you may be subject to the ABAWD time limits.
-See Question 60 and 61.
+See What is the “ABAWD” 3-month time limit for childless adults age 18 to 50? and Who is exempt from the 3-month ABAWD time limit?

 Community College students